-Applying services to Smart Cells
+Applying services to smart cells

 It is clear that the vision of HP for the future of storage utilities is comprehensive and ambitious.
-The vision-a services-rich HP StorageWorks grid that presents a single administrative image-can satisfy all of the requirements of an adaptive enterprise.
-Smart Cells, the network infrastructure, and many foundational services have been described.
-Foundational to the HP StorageWorks grid is the concept of a common operational platform.
+The vision-a services-rich HP StorageWorks Grid that presents a single administrative image-can satisfy all of the requirements of an adaptive enterprise.
+Smart cells, the network infrastructure, and many foundational services have been described.
+Foundational to the Storage Grid is the concept of a common operational platform.
 Putting these important concepts together reveals some of the power of the HP approach.